Tejas1415/Machine-Learning-in-Cyber-Security/README.md

 # Machine-Learning-in-Cyber-Security
-Course Projects at Northeastern University.
+Course Projects.
 Some really good projects are here with datasets.